Updated: March 23, 2025 - By: - Categories: Freshwater Fish

-There are a wide variety of shrimp available for freshwater aquariums.
-If you wish to have a shrimp only tank or add some to your community tank then you should consider what type you’d prefer to have and which your aquarium water and existing fish are suited for.
+A wide variety of shrimp are available for freshwater aquariums.
+Whether you’re planning a shrimp-only tank or want to add them to a community setup, you should consider which type you prefer and ensure your aquarium’s water conditions and existing fish are compatible.

-Here are the most common freshwater shrimp available to purchase for aquariums, with a little information on each type so you can see which is best suited for your aquarium.
+Below are the most common freshwater shrimp available for purchase, along with brief details about each type to help you decide which is best for your aquarium.

 Cherry Shrimp